 I am not Italian.
 At all.
-No little, old Italian grandmas in the kitchen, cooking up vats of gravy, and brasciole, and manicotti, and whatever else it is that Italian and Italian-American grandmas are always stereotypically making.
-But I love Italy, and Italian food,though I have to admit that after several trips to Italy, I am a bit spoiled, and Italian food here in America just doesn’t quite live up to my expectations anymore.
+No little, old Italian grandma’s in the kitchen, cooking up vats of gravy, and brasciole, and manicotti, and whatever else it is that Italian and Italian-American grandmas are stereo-typically making.
+But I love Italy, and Italian food, though I have to admit that after several trips to Italy, I am a bit spoiled.
+Italian food here in America just doesn’t quite live up to my expectations anymore.

-Since it is so good, I have no intentions of changing it or making it my own.
+Since it is so good, I have no need to change the recipe or make it my own.
 I only make a few minor substations and changes – turkey sausage instead of pork sausage, a little less salt and sugar.
-Oh, and I use no boil noodles (Barilla!!) because this recipe is enough work as it is.
-And actually, I think the no boil noodles absorb some of the excess moisture so that you get nice slices, instead of a big pile of slop.
+Oh, and I use no-boil noodles, because this recipe is enough work as it is.
+And actually, I think the no-boil noodles absorb some of the excess moisture, creative nice slices instead of a big pile of slop.

-Oh, and for a gluten-free option, I took a little of the filling components, I made a mini-lasagna using roasted eggplant slices as noodles.
-It was a bit sloppy, but still tasted awesome.
-Next time, though, I might just use the raw eggplant, and let it cook through during the baking process.
+For a gluten-free option, use some of the filling components to make a mini-lasagna, using roasted eggplant slices as noodles.
+When I make it this way, it’s a bit sloppy, but still tastes awesome.
+Next time, though, I may just use the raw eggplant, letting it cook through during the baking process.